Commercial Strategy 2021-2026

 We are already managing commercial activities in the context of NRW’s Well-being Objectives and within the remit to deliver against the Sustainable Management of Natural Resources (SMNR) principles.

-But our aspirations are to do more, to be better, and to ensure Wales is at the forefront of tackling the nature and climate emergencies.
-While we do not aspire to be commercial simply for the sake of being commercial, our strategy is ambitious and does not shy away from big ideas and principles.
+But our aspirations are to do more, so while we do not aspire to be commercial simply for the sake of being commercial, our strategy is ambitious and does not shy away from big ideas and principles.

-We recognise that we have an important role to play in Wales’ green economic recovery from the Covid-19 pandemic and believe that sustainable development and supporting a circular economy is key to Wales’ recovery and future prosperity.
+We recognise that we have an important role to play in Wales’ green economic recovery after the Covid-19 pandemic, and through the current cost of living crisis and inflation rise and believe that sustainable development and supporting a circular economy is key to Wales’ recovery and future prosperity.

 NRW faces pressures from increasing demands on our services, further constraints on our resources and therefore an increasing need to generate our own revenue.

-With the right mechanisms and if our ability to retain income is permitted, commercial activity can help to alleviate reliance on Grant in Aid funding, allowing us to do more for the environment and the people of Wales.
+With the right mechanisms and where our ability to retain income is permitted, commercial activity can help to alleviate reliance on Grant in Aid funding, allowing us to do more for the environment and the people of Wales whilst also releasing funds for other social purposes.

-So, as the context in which we operate changes and industry and external markets evolve, so too will this plan, taking into account the evidence base and by actively listening to our colleagues and our wider stakeholders.
+So, as the context in which we operate changes and industry and external markets evolve, so too will this plan, considering the evidence base and by actively listening to our colleagues and our wider stakeholders.

 Current context